GrinonBarrett/Taksidos/Core Rules/0=Basics/Conditions.md

   • Anytime a stuperous creature sprints or is wounded, there is a 50% chance it becomes prone.

   • A stuporous creature which is dazed or prone is also vulnerable while so afflicted.

-  • All attacks made against the prone creature get a +1 bonus.

 ##### Vulnerable
 All attacks made against a vulnerable creature gain a +4 bonus.